 Figure B-2 shows the mechanical dimensions and layout for the Interface Board.
+All measurements are in inches followed by millimeters enclosed in parentheses.

 Figure B-2.
 Interface Board Dimensions

 Table B-1 lists the electrical, mechanical, and environmental specifications for the Prototyping Board.